UniTime: A Language-Empowered Unified Model for Cross-Domain Time Series Forecasting: Conclusion

 \section{Conclusion}

 This paper delves into an innovative and pivotal learning paradigm: developing a unified forecasting model capable of accommodating diverse time series application domains.
 We identify the challenges in constructing such a unified model and propose the novel UniTime to address them accordingly.
-Our extensive evaluations confirm the effectiveness of UniTime compared to existing solutions.
+Our extensive evaluations confirm the effectiveness of UniTime in advancing state-of-the-art forecasting performance and zero-shot transferability.
 We believe that this work represents a significant step towards building a foundation model for general time series forecasting.

+\begin{acks} This work is supported by the Advanced Research and Technology Innovation Centre (ARTIC), National University of Singapore under Grant (project number: A-8000969-00-00), and Guangzhou-HKUST(GZ) Joint Funding Program (No. 2024A03J0620). \end{acks}